emqx/mqtt-jmeter/README.md

 - **ClientId**: Identification of the client, i.e. virtual user or JMeter thread.
 Default value is 'conn_'.
 If 'Add random client id suffix' is selected, JMeter plugin will append generated uuid as suffix to represent the client, otherwise, the text of 'ClientId' will be passed as 'clientId' of current connection.
 - **Keep alive(s)**: Ping packet send interval in seconds.
 Default value is 300, which means each connection sends a ping packet to MQTT server every 5 minutes.
-- **Connect attampt max**: The maximum number of reconnect attempts before an error is reported back to the client on the first attempt by the client to connect to a server.
+- **Connect attempt max**: The maximum number of reconnect attempts before an error is reported back to the client on the first attempt by the client to connect to a server.
 Set to -1 to use unlimited attempts.
 Defaults to 0.
-- **Reconnect attampt max**:  The maximum number of reconnect attempts before an error is reported back to the client after a server connection had previously been established.
+- **Reconnect attempt max**:  The maximum number of reconnect attempts before an error is reported back to the client after a server connection had previously been established.
 Set to -1 to use unlimited attempts.
 Defaults to 0.
 - **Clean session**: If you want to maintain state information between sessions, set it to false; otherwise, set it to true.